Korn to collaborate with ‘World Of Tanks Blitz’ for Halloween event

 Korn will be collaborating with World Of Tanks Blitz for a special Halloween event and to mark the release of their music video for ‘Finally Free’.

-‘Finally Free’ is taken from their latest studio album release, ‘The Nothing’, and takes the character Captain from the World Of Tanks Blitz universe and turns him into a Korn fan.
+The video for ‘Finally Free’ is taken from their latest studio album release, ‘The Nothing’, and takes the character Captain from the World Of Tanks Blitz universe and turns him into a Korn fan.
 In the video, Captain is attempting to travel to Korn’s performance at the Burning Games, which is the setting for the new game mode in World Of Tanks.

 With Korn’s entry into World Of Tanks Blitz, a five-stage event known as Convergence will be taking place between October 16-24.
 Throughout the period, players can complete in-game challenges to earn pieces of the band’s artwork and other unique items.